Medvetojas/university-courses/README.md

 # university-courses
-This repository stores my projects, source codes from courses at the University of Miskolc.
+This repository stores my smaller projects and source codes from courses at the University of Miskolc.